mcorah/Proposal-SonyRAP26-Markerless/Additional Assessment Questions and Answers.md

 related to operation of aerial robots or safety concerns for operating robots, especially aerial robots, near people, e.g. on a sports field.
-Likewise, introducing additional actuation and particularly motion that cannot easily be registered via linear or rotary encoders would conflict with the goal of precisely tracking moving subjects for the purpose of markerless capture.
+Likewise, introducing additional actuation and particularly motion that cannot easily be registered via linear or rotary encoders could conflict with the goal of precisely tracking moving subjects for the purpose of markerless capture.

 Occlusions can also be mitigated by other means such as by placing more cameras or optimizing locations as per prior discussion of system design problems.
-Ultimately, occlusions are also factor that will limit both static and mobile cameras---all may be excluded and occluded from the interior of a close formation of athletes---and the appropriate mitigation strategy may depend on the nature of the task (cinematography or motion capture) or the type and
+Ultimately, occlusions are also a factor that will limit both static and mobile cameras---all may be excluded and occluded from the interior of a close formation of athletes---and the appropriate mitigation strategy may depend on the nature of the task (cinematography or motion capture) or the type and